-The fellow will sign a written employment contract with Partners HealthCare System and will abide by the policies governing all Partners HealthCare System housestaff.
+The fellow has no admitting privileges.
+There are no required nights, weekend, or holiday on-call times and he/she is not expected to provide cross coverage for any private patients.
+The fellow will sign a written employment contract with Partners HealthCare System and will abide by the policies governing all Partners HealthCare System house staff.
 The program will provide malpractice and health insurance coverage for the fellow and three weeks paid vacation.
-In addition, the program pays for AAPL membership, travel, lodging and tuition for the AAPL annual meeting.
+In addition, the program pays for AAPL membership, travel, lodging and tuition for the AAPL annual meeting as well as the AAPL review course.
 The fellow is eligible for subsidized parking or subsidized public transportation and the use of the Harvard facilities.

 Throughout the twelve months of the fellowship, the fellow will obtain experience in correctional psychiatry, providing psychiatric consultation and ongoing care to inmates at the Suffolk County House of Correction (SCHOC) one day per week, with supervision by Jose Hidalgo, MD.